leiyangleon/Geogrid/README.md

 <img src="figures/geogrid.png" width="100%">

-***Output of "geogrid" module: (a) range pixel index at each grid point, (b) azimuth pixel index at each grid point, (c) range coarse displacement at each grid point, (d) azimuth coarse displacement at each grid point.
-Note: only the portion of the grid overlapping with the radar image has been extracted and shown.***
+***Output of "Geogrid" module: (a) range pixel index at each grid point, (b) azimuth pixel index at each grid point, (c) range coarse displacement at each grid point, (d) azimuth coarse displacement at each grid point.
+Note: only the portion of the grid overlapping with the radar image pair has been extracted and shown.***

 This is obtained by implementing the following command line: